Tycro-Games/tycro-games.github.io/_tabs/about.md

 Hello!
 I'm **Bogdan Mocanu**, a game programming student at **[Breda University of Applied Sciences](https://www.buas.nl/en/programmes/creative-media-and-game-technologies/programming#courses)** working towards becoming an engine programmer.
 I mainly work with **C++** and have worked on cross platform custom engines targeting PC and consoles as part of my university projects.
 I also have experience with **Unity**, **Unreal Engine** and **Godot**.

-I have been fascinated from a young age by how Spore, Civilization and Command & Conquer move the pixels around the screen in expansive virtual worlds.
-Naturally I started to tinker and learn in **Unity** before I started university.
-I think existing engines are powerful tools, but I find that working on custom technologies teaches me things that I could not learn any other way.
-In my free time I explore **low-level systems**, **engine architecture** and **optimization techniques** in my own framework called [Hammered](https://github.com/OneBogdan01/hammered-engine).
-You can check my articles on [multithreading](https://tycro-games.github.io/posts/Learning-Multithreading-With-A-Logger/), [CMake-based engine architecture](https://tycro-games.github.io/posts/Hammered-Cross-Platform-Game-Engine-CMake-Setup/) and [grand strategy map rendering](https://tycro-games.github.io/posts/Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++/).
+I have been fascinated from a young age by how Spore, Civilization and Command & Conquer create expansive virtual worlds governed by their own strange rules.
+I started tinkering in **Unity** before university, but I've come to believe that building custom technology teaches things no existing engine can.
+In my free time I explore **low-level systems**, **engine architecture**, **simulations** and **optimization techniques** in my own engine, [Hammered](https://github.com/OneBogdan01/hammered-engine).

 Beyond building games, I care a lot about **collaboration** among game developers.
 I have worked in teams up to 16 people on custom engines, and I find that working together on games is a much more nuanced and challenging endeavour than simply making them.
 Even when a project isn't exactly what I would pick for myself, being a dependable part of the team, looking for ways to improve the workflow for others and opportunities to contribute are things that I value greatly.